-He has also been a leader of Jewish charitable and political organizations, including six years as Chairman of the National Jewish Democratic Council and current board membership of the Israel Policy Forum.
+He has also been a leader of Jewish charitable and political organizations, including six years as Chairman of the National Jewish Democratic Council and on the Executive Committee of the Israel Policy Forum.
 In addition, Ambassador Stanley served as Chairman of the Legacy Senior Communities, a Jewish-sponsored, not-for-profit charitable organization in Dallas, TX.

 Beginning as a college student, Ambassador Stanley worked in the U.S. Congress for three years, serving with Representative Dale E. Kildee (D-MI) and with the Committee on House Administration as an aide to Chairman Frank Thompson (D-NJ).
 In that role, he created the first Telephone Directory for the U.S. House of Representatives and was its Editor from 1977-1979.

 Ambassador Stanley received his BBA (Accounting) from The George Washington University in 1979 and his J.D. from the University of Texas School of Law in 1982.
 He has been married to Wendy Hillebrand Stanley for almost 40 years and they have three grown children and one grandchild.
 He enjoys hiking and skiing.
 A strong proponent of organ donation, he donated his kidney to an ill Dallas rabbi in 2014.